Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/public_data_models/given_basis_data_for_settlement_report/when_charge_link_periods/readme.md

 ## Design considerations

-- Verify that only only succeeded calculations are included (those that are in the 'calculation' delta table)
+- Verify that only succeeded calculations are included (those that are in the 'calculations' delta table)
 - Verify that metering points that do not have a charge link is not part of the result

 ## Coverage